McHugh Lab

 Upper-level Undergraduate

-This course introduces students to the tools of molecular biology and how to perform experiments with recombinant DNA techniques.
+This course introduces students to the tools of biochemistry and how to perform experiments with recombinant DNA techniques.

 Prerequisites: CHEM 43A, 143A, 43AM, or 143AM and CHEM 114A.